RamiKrispin/deploy-flex-actions/README.md

 - `python_packages` - defines the Python packages to install on the conda environment

-To build the Docker image, we will use `build_docker.sh` file, which builds and push the image to Docker Hub:
+To build the Docker image, we will use `build_docker.sh` file, which builds and pushes the image to Docker Hub:

 ``` bash
 #!/bin/bash